 Here’s a fun app that will turn your images into works of art in seconds.
 Lots of different options to create in this app.
 Each option in Prisma is preset and instant with very little custom editing needed.

 This app is an easy way to create double-exposure images in seconds.
-You can create images by selecting specific photos to combine, or you can randomly let Diana select for you.
+You can create images by selecting specific photos to combine, or you can randomly let .
 It works better if you have a vision in mind before working with this app, but sometimes a random selection works as well!

 Create beautiful watercolor style images with Waterlogue.
 Select from a number of different styles to create your own masterpiece!